32 Aerodynamics of Finite Wings

 Origin of Trailing Vortices

 The formation of vortices behind finite wings has been studied for over a century.
 Frederick Lanchester conducted some of the first investigations in the early 1900s, whose book on the subject eventually led to the development of modern wing theory.
 By any aerodynamic standard, tip vortex formation is a complex physical process.
-It is known that when combined with the free-stream flow, the flow in the tip region flows from the lower surface to the upper surface and begins to rotate, forming a swirling or vortical flow trailed behind the aircraft.
+It is known that when combined with the free-stream flow, the flow in the tip region flows from the lower surface to the upper surface and begins to rotate, forming a swirling or vortical flow trailed behind the airplane.

 This significant aerodynamic behavior is shown in the photograph below, which, in this case, was visualized by using smoke ejected into the wake behind a Boeing 747.
 The strengths of these vortical flows depend on the magnitude of the pressure gradient at the wing and the tip shape, which in turn is related to the total lift and lift distribution on the wing.
 A short distance downstream of the wing’s trailing edge, the outer wing tip vortices in the photograph can be seen to be rolled up rather tightly.